FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Proposed Explanation-Guided Pruning Strategy for FL

 \subsection{Explanation-Guided Pruning at the Server}

 The main idea of the proposed pruning strategy is to systematically identify and remove globally redundant or less important components of the model based on their quantified task relevance.
 The global model $\phi^*$ is structurally decomposed into a set of $p$ discrete components $\{\psi_1, \psi_2, ..., \psi_p\}$.
+Each component $\psi_c$ corresponds to a structured unit of the network (e.g., a convolutional filter), enabling structured pruning and communication-efficient model updates.
 The granularity of these components is flexible and can be adapted to suit the model architecture and pruning objectives.
 Specifically, components may correspond to convolutional filters, neurons, or attention heads, each representing a meaningful functional block within the model.
 This modular representation allows for pruning at various levels of abstraction, from coarse-grained units (e.g., entire layers) to fine-grained elements (e.g., individual filters).
 To assess the relevance of each component, the server utilizes a reference set denoted as $D_\text{ref} = \{(\boldsymbol{x}^z, \boldsymbol{y}^z)\}_{z=1}^{M_{ref}}$, where $M_{ref}$ is the number of samples in the reference set.
 This dataset provides the necessary context for evaluating the contribution of individual components.
 To ensure that the relevance assessment remains both privacy-preserving and generalizable, $D_\text{ref}$ can be constructed using publicly available or proxy data sources.
 For each input sample $I_z \in D_\text{ref}$, the explanation-guided pruning methods are applied to propagate the prediction of the model backward through the network to compute relevance scores at the component level.
 Specifically, for component $k$ in layer $l$, the relevance score $R_k^{(l)}(I_z)$ is determined by the proportional redistribution of relevance from the subsequent layer: